nicolo-ribaudo/proposal-numeric-with-precision/README.md

 **Should this be supported on BigInts?**

 BigInts do not have fractional digits, but the concept of precision also applies to them.

+**Relationship with the "smart units" proposal**

+There is a proposal under development that defines an object that holds a number together with a measurment unit (such as `2 kg`, or `3 inches`).
+The proposals could be combined to represent "a number with extra properties", or they could be kept separate and composable.